nolageek/Discogs-Collection-Page/README.md

 * Displays gallery view of album covers, with title and artist name(s).
 * Auto paginates (50 per page by default,)
 * Gallery images link to single release view with more information about release, including ratings/notes on copy in collection.
 * "Random Release" button will display single release view of a random item in your collection (from the current folder.)
+Thank you *laminateddenim* for the suggestion!

 ## To Do:
 * Add Dark / Light mode toggle